 - Archaeology of St. Mary's Hospital, Nevada: Bodily Discipline and the Politics of Health.

-- Archaeology of Environmental Discrimination.
+- Archaeology of Environmental Injustice.

 - ANTH 202 Archaeology

 - ANTH 442b/642b Industrial Archaeology